Rules to Better Software Consultants - Working in a Team - 65 Rules

 You should also let your manager know what work you'd prefer NOT to do.
 This might be older technology, testing or niche areas.
 Despite the expression of your preferences to avoid particular types of work, you should understand that your manager will sometimes unavoidably have to give you tasks in those areas.

 As a responsible employee, there should be no excuse for ever losing data, especially if it belongs to a client.
 For this reason, it's important to make sure:

-If you are working onsite, you can still use TFS remotely and it's important to talk the client into this in order to avoid any possible disasters.
+It doesn't matter where you are, you can still version control your source code and it's important to talk the client into this in order to avoid any possible disasters.